ShawnSidoruk/slate/source/index.html.md

 </aside>

 <aside class="warning">
-Only Wagers that do not have any associated Settled Payouts can be rolled back.
+Only Wagers that do not have any associated settled Payouts can be rolled back.
 </aside>

 ### URI Parameters